 A: All students’ financial aid situations are different.
 Therefore, students should meet with their financial aid advisors to discuss particular financial aid options.

 A: Tuition charged on or before May 15, 2019 is due June 14, 2019.

 Q: How do I apply to the program?

 A: Students must complete the Intent to Enroll form online.
-A member of our staff will contact you shortly after for an appointment.

 Q: When does the program stop accepting Intent to Enroll forms?